HsKA-OSGIS-archive/EurOS/README.md

 1. In pgAdminIII create a table named hska_exp in the postgres database.
 To make work easier is provided a SQL query in the repository, you can change the default database by your own database.

 2. Import the data from the CSV file in the created table.
+The parameters to import the Radiation.CSV file into the table are:
+		Format: CSV
+		Encoding: ISO _8859_5
+		Delimiter: ";"

 3. Install the Python libraries.
 You can use the links provided in the External libraries chapter.